needmorecowbell/mueller-light-logger/README.md

   want, but only use integers, and don't remove the first line.
 Time delay is set in minutes.

   Make sure Arduino is plugged in **before** running this software.

+## Calibration (Windows) ##

+1. Enter this directory (ex: C:/users/darren/desktop/mueller-light-logger/)
+2. Double click calibrate.py
+3. Enter in COM Port Displayed on screen
+4. Type in 9600 as baudrate
+5. Upon connection, follow instructions and press q to exit when prompted
+6. When finished, data will be in a csv file with a timestamp as the name.
+7. This csv file can be imported as a data source in excel and then graphed

+## Controller (Windows) ##

+1. Enter this directory (ex: C:/users/darren/desktop/mueller-light-logger/)
+2. Double click controller.py
+3. Enter in COM Port Displayed on screen
+4. Type in 9600 as baudrate
+5. Upon connection, the light will be dimmed in accordance to the timeschedule provided in logging_template.csv
+6. When finished, you can unplug the controller to turn off the lights.